leafo/streak.club/README.md

 busted
 ```

-The `make test_db` command will copy the schema of the `moonrocks` local
+The `make test_db` command will copy the schema of the `streakclub` local
-database into the test database, wiping out what whatever was there.
+database into a freshly created test database (named `streakclub_test`).
 You'll
 only need to run this command once and the beginning any any time the schema
 has changed.

+> **Note:** Migrations don't need to be run on the test database because you'll
+> run them on the development database then transfer the schema over to the
+> test database using `make test_db`.

 ### Setting up Google Cloud Storage